sammyonyekwere/website-lookup-cli/README.md

 # website-lookup-cli
-easily query IPs, MX records, Name Servers and CNames
+Easily query IPs, MX records, Name Servers and CNames of any host